hsmusic/hsmusic-docs/documents/artist.md

 # Artist Format

+> Artists are the people responsible for all the music and artwork shared and storied through a music wiki!
+The actual data files only contain essential info about artists; when you visit an artist's music wiki page, all their crediting information is automatically filled in based on all the data in tracks and other data objects.
+No need to maintain a prolific composer's lengthy track list yourself!

 Artist documents are stored all in one file, `artists.yaml`, one document (entry) per artist.

 ## Artist documents